Andre Agassi: 1990–1991: First Grand Slam finals

-Agassi's Grand Slam tournament breakthrough came at Wimbledon, not at the French Open or the US Open, where he had previously enjoyed success.
-In 1992, he defeated Goran Ivanišević in a five-set final.
-Along the way, Agassi overcame two former Wimbledon champions: Boris Becker and John McEnroe.
+1992–1993: First Grand Slam title

+At the 1992 French Open, Agassi lost in straight sets to Courier in the semi finals.
+Courier "demoralized Agassi from the start with implacable calm and brutal groundstrokes".
+At Wimbledon, he overcame two former Wimbledon champions Boris Becker and John McEnroe and then defeated Goran Ivanišević in a five-set final.
 No other baseliner would triumph at Wimbledon until Lleyton Hewitt ten years later.
+"This tournament has offered me and my life so much.
+It's a shame that I didn't respect it a little earlier" said Agassi after winning the event.
+Agassi lost again to Courier, this time in the quarter finals of the US Open in four sets (Courier served 22 aces).
 Agassi was named the BBC Overseas Sports Personality of the Year in 1992.
 Agassi once again played on the United States' Davis Cup winning team in 1992.
 It was their second Davis cup title in three years.
 Agassi famously played the game wearing Oakley brand sunglasses, and a photo of him from the day appeared on the cover of Tennis magazine.
 In his memoir, he wrote that he was covering up bloodshot eyes from a hangover and claimed that the founder of Oakley, Jim Jannard, had sent him a Dodge Viper to thank him for the inadvertent publicity.
+He ended the year ranked 9.

-In 1993, Agassi won the only doubles title of his career, at the Cincinnati Masters, partnered with Petr Korda.
+In 1993, Agassi won the only doubles title of his career, at the Cincinnati Open, partnered with Petr Korda.
 He missed much of the early part of that year due to injuries.
 Although he made the quarterfinals in his Wimbledon title defense, he lost to eventual champion and No. 1 Pete Sampras in five sets.
 Agassi lost in the first round at the US Open to Thomas Enqvist and required wrist surgery late in the year.
+Due to an injury plagued season, he ended the year ranked 24.